River Herring & Eel Survey

 Accessing the Survey 1-2-3 Mobile Field App

-- Download the free Survey 123 mobile app on your mobile device
+- First, you must download the free Survey 123 mobile app on your mobile device

-- Scan the QR code on the left using your phone’s camera (If you are already on a mobile device click the link here https://arcg.is/5qaXO and continue to steps 4 & 5)
+- Scan the QR code on the left using your phone’s camera.
+If you are currently on your mobile device, click here to download the River Herring & American Eel survey and proceed with steps 4 & 5

-- Click the top banner notification to open ArcGIS
+- After scanning the QR code, click the top banner notification to open ArcGIS

 - Choose “Open in the Survey 123 field app”, and “Open this page in Survey 123”